Sunshine Superman (album): Legacy

+Sunshine Superman is often singled out as pioneering due its combination of classical, jazz, Celtic folk, acid rock and raga-rock influences, as well as its lyrical preoccupation with Eastern, medieval and nature themes which would come to define the flower-power movement.
+To put the album in context, its eclectic arrangements were recorded at the same time Brian Wilson was working on Pet Sounds, and the last day of recording on April 6, 1966 coincided with the first day of work on The Beatles' Revolver.
+However, because of delays in the album's release, both Pet Sounds and Revolver beat it to the shops, although it paralleled or pre-dated both comparably ambitious works.

 In 2017, Sunshine Superman was ranked the 199th greatest album of the 1960s by Pitchfork.

 In the video for the Beatles' "A Day in the Life", a close up of a spinning turntable shows the Epic Records version of Sunshine Superman playing.
 The film was shot at the recording sessions for the song, which was included on Sgt.
 Pepper's Lonely Hearts Club Band.
 A cover version of "The Fat Angel" was recorded by Jefferson Airplane for their 1968 live album Bless Its Pointed Little Head.
 Monster Magnet covered "Three King Fishers" (as "Three Kingfishers") on their 2013 album Last Patrol, with a live version included on 2014's Milking the Stars: A Re-Imagining of Last Patrol.

+In June 2011, Donovan performed the entire Sunshine Superman album from start to finish at the Royal Albert Hall in London.
+He was accompanied by the London Contemporary Orchestra conducted by John Cameron, which also featured many of the musicians who played on the album including Jimmy Page, Shawn Phillips, and Danny Thompson along with his children Astrella Celeste and Donovan Jr. on backing vocals.
+A DVD of the show was released in time for the album's 40th anniversary in 2016.